Music Campout September 16-18, 2022

 10-12 AM Jams begin.
 Please check the marker board for what’s happening and where.

 12 PM: Picnic Lunch

-1-2:30 pm Two finger banjo style workshop with Fred Coons.
+1-2:30 pm Two-finger banjo style workshop with Fred Coon.
 This style of banjo playing has been passed down through his family for generations, which he learned from his father who learned it from “Uncle Otis” Coon in Boone County, West Virginia, in the 1930s and so it goes back into time.
 Fred was raised in West Virginia and during his early years he enjoyed the stories told and songs sung to him by his father and other Appalachian Mountain relatives.

 1-4 PM: Jam Sessions continue.
 Volunteer jam leaders will be on hand or feel free to begin your own.
 Plenty of space to work with others on particular songs as well.